Download the Best Emulators for Android to enjoy classic console games on your android devices.

-DraStic DS Emulator
+8. DraStic DS Emulator Android

 Speaking of the Nintendo DS, if you missed out on the awesome games on the Nintendo DS you need to consider DraStic DS Emulator.
 Supporting add-on controls as well as physical controls within devices such as the nVidia Shield, this is an emulator for the 21st century.
-It even allows you to sync your save games in your Google Drive account, ensuring you that you have access to your saved games no matter which Android device you are playing on.
+Indeed one of the best items on the market, this Nintendo DS emulator app is very reliable and fast.
+You can play almost all of the games at full speed and it gives you the real feel.

 Perhaps you want to play some of your favorite arcade games from yesteryear, yet you don’t have access to an arcade cabinet that plays said games.
 If so, consider MAME4droid – an emulator that supports a wide array of arcade titles.
 Featuring the ability to use iON’s iCade and iCP external arcade controllers and even the Nintendo Wii’s Wiimote, MAME4droid allows you to take full control of your favorite arcade titles in a brand new way.

-FPse for android
+14. FPse for android

 If you want to play your favorite Sega Genesis games optimally, GENPlusDroid is the emulator for you.
 As with most of the others in this list, physical Bluetooth/USB controllers are supported in addition to two player support.